 Cloudy Blue + Garden Soil Brown + Bluegrass Green

 Combining two styles you love can often be done by way of a color scheme.
 In this living room, an earthy palette is given a sophisticated makeover, thanks to the specific colors chosen.
-The green curtains and garden stool and the blue wall color are cooler in tone, a more refined approach to earthy colors of sky blue and grass green.
+The green curtains, garden stool, and the blue wall color are cooler in tone, a more refined approach to earthy colors of sky blue and grass green.
 A brown sofa directly resembles the color of rich soil and is repeated in the armchair upholstery’s stripe.

 Clear Sky Blue + Lemony Green + Maplewood